klamma/ar-for-eu-book/_pages/chapters/engines.md

 7. In the top menu, go to "File > Build Settings".
    In the opened dialog window, make sure that on the left, the platform is set to Universal Windows Platform.
-   This should already be the case because this is one of the settings which was automatically changed in step 4.
+   This should already be the case because this is one of the settings which were automatically changed in step 4.
    The active platform is indicated by the Unity logo next to it.

 8. To include the currently opened scene in the build, click on the "Add Open Scenes" button.